Silcean/BookmarkTree/README.md

   - Short Term
     - Rename bookmarks in this view
     - Immediate updates when a new bookmark/folders has been added/deleted/moved
+    - Performance improvements on image load on firefox
+      - This would be done immediately if they implemented the extension favicon API.
   - Long Term
     - Drag and drop to sort bookmarks